|

 historian Charles Burney said that San Carlo "as a spectacle surpasses

 all that poetry or romance have painted."
+Among the

 best known Neapolitan composers of the 18th century were Pergolesi